rooklift/fluorine/README.md

 # Usage

 Open a file from the menu, or via command line with `electron . -o filename.hlt`.
 Drag-and-dropping a file onto the window may also work.
 Once a file is opened, navigate with left and right arrow keys.

+# Thanks

+Thanks to Snaar, Shummie, Ewirkerman, and Lidavidm for helpful discussions. *Fluorine* was developed during the beta phase of Halite 3 despite me not actually being in the beta, so I relied on them for information (with permission of the organisers, of course).